 So why do so many Christian parents work so hard to do this?
 The answers they give are that the devil is deceitful, your heart is deceitful.
 If you don't constantly guard against the world, the flesh and the devil; if you don't repeatedly and regularly reinforce the dogma; if you don't daily engage in Bible reading and prayer and meeting with other believers, you might fall victim to those enemies.
 Really?
 The Truth is that weak and the world, the flesh and the devil are that powerful?

 Maybe, just maybe, the real reason is that without constant reinforcement of the belief and without unceasing exercise of the will to believe, reality catches up.
 There are plenty of examples to point to in which Christian parents did not take the time to "raise up their children in the nurture and instruction of Christ" (read: thoroughly and completely indoctrinate them) only to watch them depart from the faith shortly after adolescence.
 Some return for social reasons when they have children of their own.
 Many do not and that is why there is now a giant gap or "lost generation" that Christian leaders often point to and cry, "Look!
 This is what happens when you slack off as parents.
 More doctrine!
 More apologetics!" while others try to "engage the culture" and be hip, practical and "relevant."

 Then there are people like me.
 People who were raised in Christian homes, went to Christian schools or were home-schooled and thoroughly self-indoctrinated for decades.
 But somewhere along the line someone gave us the impression that Christianity would be impervious to doubt and honest inquiry, no matter how far it was pressed.
 The will to know overcame the will to believe so we pressed.
 The papier-mâché veneer didn't pass muster and the wall quickly came down.

 So where are you, believer?
 Still riding high on the will to believe?
-Is "magic corn" still doing it for you or are you ready to finally swallow the red pill?
+Is "magic corn" still doing it for you?